Crazyson2907/KtFishManApp/README.md

 # KtFishManApp
-An exploring of some design patterns like naw-drawer
+An exploring of some design patterns like nav-drawer